jadabrown822/MissionDemolition/README.md

 >
 > __b.__ Make sure that the Move tool is selected
 >
 > __c.__ Hold the Ctrl key and Move thme to be restingjust above the others.
 By holding Ctrl constrain the movement to the 0.25m grid that was set before, which should allow the exect position of the second floor.
-If need to tweak thier positions, the finl positions for the nre Walls and Slabs should be as follows
+If need to tweak thier positions, the final positions for the nre Walls and Slabs should be as follows
 > * __Wall (4)__ P:[-4, 6.5, 0]
 > * __Wall (5)__ P:[0, 6.5 0]
 > * __Wall (6)__ P:[4, 6.5, 0]